Senecio Serpens [sen-NEESH-shee-oh, SUR-penz], is a succulent ground cover native of South Africa and a member of the Asteraceae family.

 Use a specially formulated fertilizer intended for outdoor cactus and succulents.

-If keeping the plant indoors, provide a half-strength dose of balanced liquid fertilizer monthly throughout the growing season.
+If keeping these succulent plants indoors, provide a half-strength dose of balanced liquid fertilizer monthly throughout the growing season.

 Soil & Transplanting

-Use a commercially prepared cacti and succulent mix, or create your mix by adding fine gravel and coarse sand to standard potting soil.
+Use a commercially prepared succulent or cactus mix soil.
+Another option is to create a succulent mix by adding fine gravel, coarse sand, and perlite to standard potting soil.

-If planting directly into the garden, amend the soil with these components to provide the best possible drainage.
+If planting directly into the garden, plant in a sandy soil mixture.
+Amend the soil with these components to provide the best possible drainage.

 Grooming & Maintenance

-This slow-growing succulent needs little or no grooming and maintenance.
+The slow-growing serpens cactus needs little or no grooming and maintenance.

-If the plants become leggy or excessively tall, pinch them back to shape the plants and encourage them to branch out in a bushier growth habit.
+If the plants become leggy or excessively tall, prune them back in early spring.
+This will give the plants shape and encourage them to branch out in a bushier growth habit.

 How To Propagate Blue Chalk Stick Plant

-As with most succulents, Blue Chalksticks are grown from cuttings or seed.
+Like most succulents, Blue Chalksticks are grown from leaf cuttings or seed.

 Growing from cuttings is generally easier than growing from seed.